Long-wheelbase Jaguar XEL debuts in China

 Jaguar’s lineup has spawned its second long-wheelbase sedan in the form of the XEL, based on the XE small sedan.
 The first was the XF-based XFL introduced in 2016.

-Like the XFL, the XEL will be offered exclusively in China where it’s common among the wealthy class to have a professional driver on hand.
+Like the XFL, the XEL is offered exclusively in China where it’s common among the wealthy class to have a professional driver on hand.
 Consequently, the extra length is designed to benefit those in the rear.

 The wheelbase is 3.9 inches longer than in the standard XE, measuring 115.3 inches all up.
 To accommodate the extra length, Jaguar’s design team has stretched the length of the rear doors.